Mutual legal assistance and extradition

 Mechanisms at EU level

 Legal and judicial systems vary from one EU country to another.
-This creates a strong need to establish cooperation between the different countries' authorities.
+This diversity creates a strong need to establish cooperation between the different countries' authorities.

 International judicial cooperation is aimed at ensuring cooperation between judicial authorities on various legal matters in different cross-border situations.